 For now, availability depends on the connectivity technology installed on each aircraft.

 However, some long-haul aircraft remain on a separate timeline.
-Panasonic-equipped Boeing 777 and early 787 jets continue with paid WiFi, temporarily.
+Panasonic-equipped Boeing 777 and early 787 jets continue with paid WiFi, temporarily, as upgrades are still in progress.

-Meanwhile, Boeing 787-8 and 787-9 aircraft arrive with free connectivity, pushing coverage toward near-total by early spring.
+Meanwhile, Boeing 787-8 and 787-9 aircraft are being delivered with free connectivity already installed, steadily pushing coverage toward near-total availability by early spring 2026.

 Also read – Is American Airlines Premium Economy Worth It?
 A Detailed Look